clarelhy/my-reactjs-portfolio/README.md

 # My ReactJS Portfolio (Front-end only)
 My personal portfolio webpage using ReactJS and NodeJS for data retrieval.

-Future plans to add more UI UX features/adjustments and add a contact form which sends an email to me.

 Interfacing with Firebase will also be implemented.

 Works with https://github.com/clarelhy/portfolio-nodejs-backend to serve out my personal portfolio webpage.